DevExpress/dotnet-eud/interface-elements-for-web/articles/tree-list/filtering/date-range-header-filter.md

 For columns containing date and time data, the dropdown displays a date range header filter.

 ## Date Range Picker
-Click a filter button to invoke the filter dropdown, which contains a date picker and a set of date range periods.
+Click a filter button to invoke the filter dropdown, which contains a date range picker and a set of predefined periods.

 Click the drop-down button in the **From** text box to display a calendar.
 Select the first date in a required date range.
-You can also type the date in the text box.
+Alternatively, type the date in the text box.

 ![Grid_DateRangePicker1](../../../images/img11358.png)

 Click the drop-down button in the **To** text box to display a calendar.
 Select the last date in a required date range.
-You can also type the date in the text box.
+Alternatively, type the date in the text box.

 ![Grid_DateRangePicker2](../../../images/img11360.png)

 Select the required date periods and click **OK** to apply the filter criteria.

 ## Date Range Calendar
-Click a filter button to invoke the filter dropdown, which contains a calendar and a set of date range periods.
+Click a filter button to invoke the filter dropdown, which contains a calendar and a set of predefined periods.

 ![Grid_DateRangeCalendar](../../../images/img11356.png)